-Queensferry Crossing Automated Barriers
+Queensferry Crossing Diversion Process

 Previously, if the Queensferry Crossing had to be closed, M90 traffic would be diverted via Kincardine Bridge on the A985.
 Trials to manually erect the traffic management required for a diversion via the Forth Road Bridge took up to six hours, so Kincardine Bridge still had to be used for any shorter-term closures.